tanimutomo/app-on-gpu/README.md

-# docodemo
+# app-on-gpu
-docodemo enables you to create a new CUDA-based web application running on your GPU server easily.
+app-on-gpu enables you to create a new CUDA-based web application running on your GPU server easily.

 This repo is sample application predicting imagenet class which uses
 - pytorch + flask (nvidia docker)